Most website owners and bloggers dream of ranking in Google’s top ten for their respective keywords.

 iii).
 Embed relevant SlideShare presentations: SlideShare.net is the “quiet giant of content marketing.”
 It’s one of the most popular and trusted Web 2.0 sites out there.
 It combines the power of YouTube and PowerPoint to add cutting-edge value to your content.

 Despite Google’s algorithm updates, SlideShare still remains strong and continues to grow.
-You can give your content a boost in the search engines when you embed relevant slide presentations.
+You can give your organic traffic a boost in the search engines when you embed relevant slide presentations.

 One of my favorite blogs is Traffic Generation Cafe.
 Ana Hoffman knows how to use multimedia to increase the value of her blog posts and drive traffic.